afnom/missing-semester/_2025/virtualisation.md

 - The supervisor maps memory, etc, and then transfers control to the applications (usually with a `jmp` instruction or something).
-- The application gets to do whatever it wants - until a trigger happens, and then it's forcible stopped, and control is returned to the supervisor - which gets put back in it's elevated priviledge.
+- The application gets to do whatever it wants - until a trigger happens, and then it's forcibly stopped, and control is returned to the supervisor - which gets put back in its elevated priviledge.

-Virtualization just extends this by adding *more levels* (or virtual levels).
+Virtualisation just extends this by adding *more levels* (or virtual levels).
 Now, the supervisor is managed by the *hypervisor*, in *exactly* the same way really.

-### Containerization
+### Containerisation

-Containerization occurs just at the supervisor level, managing applications.
+Containerisation occurs just at the supervisor level, managing applications.
 But to provide isolation, we need to use capabilities built into the Linux kernel, called namespaces.